bakape/shamichan/README.md

 * `make clean` removes files from the previous compilation
 * `make dist_clean` in addition to the above removes uploaded files and their thumbnails

-###Linux only
-* make creates a Go workspace in the `.build` subdirectory.
-If you don't have a proper Go workspace set up, you can simply `export GOPATH=$(pwd)/.build` to temporarily assign `.build` as your Go workspace in the current shell.
-This will allow you to use native go commands such as `go test` and `go build`.